-Draining the Swamp like pool
+Draining the neglected swamp like pool

 In June 2016, I was facing a 20,000 gallon in ground pool that, because of a couple of years of neglect, resembled a swamp.
 When I say swamp, I mean frogs had taken over and there were dozens of frogs along with hundreds of tadpoles.
 I’m not sure what else was in there as the visibility was about 2 inches.
 My GF had suggested filling it in.
 When I looked into it it seemed to be unfeasible.
 I would need to get a permit, rent heavy equipment and purchase fill.
 In addition, most townships prohibit any future building over a filled in pool.
 Besides, I like to take a swim.
+(See the end of this post – I revised my thoughts on keeping the pool)

 I tried hundreds of dollars worth of shock and other chemicals to no avail.
 The best I could do was to have a pool with a deathly dark grey hue for a day or so.
 Then it would revert to swamp green.